-Seven healthy individuals of each species were selected at each site (and thus age).
-At the beginning of the study year, basal diameter was recorded approximately 10 mm above the base to avoid the basal swelling.
-At the end of the study year, diameter was remeasured at the same location.
-Plants were then harvested at ground level and oven dried at 60ºC for at least 1 week.
-Leaves and stems were separated and weighed.

-Flowering parts on all individuals were recorded during repeat censuses, every four weeks during cooler months and every three weeks during spring and summer.
-At each census, all flowering parts were counted, including buds (by size class), flowers, young fruit (by size class), and mature fruit.
+Seven healthy individuals of each species were selected at each site.
+Flowering parts on all individuals were recorded during repeat surveys, every four weeks during cooler months and every three weeks during spring and summer.
+In each survey, all flowering parts were counted, including buds (by size class), flowers, young fruit (by size class), and mature fruit.
 For some species the size of immature and mature fruit and cones was also measured, as the final size of the structures was quite variable.
 The exact flowering parts considered varied considerably by species due to their diverse floral structures.
 Flowcharts detailing what flower parts were included for each species are provided in the Online Appendix - Tables S5-S18 and Figures S1-S14.
 The Online Appendix also includes a table that indicates how each flowering part was counted and/or measured for each species.
 Each of the flower parts was independently collected from multiple untagged individuals in the community to determine its dry mass.

 Calculating reproductive investment and cost components

-Total reproductive effort (RE) is the sum of investment in all the different flowering parts during the year, tabulated on a dry mass basis.
-For each species, reproductive parts were designated as either forming up to the point of pollination (pollen-attraction; i.e. the flower) or post-pollination and were summed into one of the two respective investment pools.
-For floral parts that were present at the time of pollination and continued to develop into either the seed or packaging and dispersal tissues post-pollination, the fraction of the final mass present at the time of pollination was designated part of the pollen-attraction investment and the remaining fraction as part of the packaging and dispersal investment.
+Total reproductive investment was calculated as the sum of the dry mass of all the different reproductive parts during the year.
+For each species, reproductive parts were designated as either forming pre-zygotically (pollen-attraction; i.e. the flower) or post-zygotically and were summed into one of the two respective investment pools.
+For floral parts present during pollination and continued to develop into either the seed or packaging and dispersal tissues post-zygotically, the fraction of the final mass present at ovule fertilization was designated part of the pollen-attraction investment and the remaining fraction as part of the packaging and dispersal investment.
 All calculations were made on an individual basis, although the average mass of many plant parts are based on species-level measurements.
 These calculations yielded total pollen-attraction tissue investment and total provisioning tissue investment.
-Total pollen-attraction costs and total provisioning costs are calculated by dividing the respective investment values by seed count.
+Total pollen-attraction and provisioning costs (per seed) are calculated by dividing the respective investments by seed number.